AD Blocker Detected

 The first person who said “Yoga Chitta Vritti Nirodha” was an ancient Indian sage known as Patanjali.
 Few people know any information about this remarkable figure’s life, although it is estimated that he lived between the 4th and 5th century CE.

 Many people consider Yoga Chitta Vritti Nirodha to be Patanjali’s definition of yoga.
-Through this definition, yoga can be considered as a practice that uses the movements of the body to still the mind and attain a meditative state.
+Through this definition, yoga can be regarded as a practice that uses the movements of the body to still the mind and attain a meditative state.

 What Does “Yoga Chitta Vritti Nirodha” Mean?

 In the modern era, not nearly as many people are fluent in Sanskrit as they were during the age of Patanjali.
-However, there is still great meaning to be derived from understanding the Sanskrit words for yogic phrases and mantras.
+However, there is still significant meaning to be derived from understanding the Sanskrit words for yogic phrases and mantras.

 “Yoga Chitta Vritti Nirodha,” when taken together as a whole, can be translated to mean that yoga is a power that controls the mind and helps it achieve stillness.
-The meaning of this translation can be seen by breaking down each individual Sanskrit term:
+The meaning of this translation can be seen by breaking down each Sanskrit term:

-• Yoga: Though we think of yoga as a practice now, the word “yoga” in Sanskrit is a verb literally meaning to join or form a union.
+• Yoga: Though we think of yoga as a practice now, the word “yoga” in Sanskrit is a verb meaning to join or form a union.

 • Chitta: This word most directly means consciousness or the conscious state of one’s mind.